-Wilkie Collins in a recent private letter to William Winter of New York, refers as follows to his lately deceased literary comrade, Anthony Trollope: "The gout (to answer your friendly inquiries about my health) keeps away wonderfully so far, and this in spite of having been severely tasked by my last story.
-When a man is "old enough to know better" he generally commits some of his most flagrant indiscretions.
-This new book, "Heart and Science," so mercilessly excited me that I went on writcilessly excited me that I went on writ-I made a desperate effort; rushed to the sea; went sailing and fishing; and was writing my book all the time in my head," as the children say.
-The one wise course to take was to go back to my desk and empty my head and then rest.
-My nerves are too much shaken for traveling.
-An arm chair and a cigar and a hundred and fiftieth reading of the glorious Walter Scott (King, Emperor, President and God Almighty of Novelists) there is the regimen that is doing the good.
-All the other novel my terms of the said that all the other novel my terms of the said that all this ground belonged to the temperors, when, glancing about, I saw a washout in the earth.
-Looking down into the hole, sure enough, there, through a tangle of roots from the trees the regimen that is doing the good. or, President and God Almighty of Novelists) there is the regimen that is doing me good.
-All the other novel writers I can read, while I am at work myself.
-If I only look ut 'The Antiquary,' or 'Old Mortality,' I am crushed by the sense of my own littlenees, and there is no work possible for me on that day \\ \ You knew Anthony Trollope, of course.
-His immeasurable energies had a bewildering effect on my invalid constitution.
-To me he was an incarnated gale wind.
-He blew off my hat; he turned my umbrella inside out, Joking apart, as good and staunch a friend as ever lived, and, to my mind, a great loss to novel readers. my mind, a great loss to novel readers.
+Wilkie Collins in a recent private letter to William Winter of New York, refers as follows to his lately deceased literary comrade, Anthony Trollope: "The gout (to answer your friendly inquiries about my health) keeps away wonderfully so far, and this in spite of my "vital power," as the doctor calls it, having been severely tasked by my last new book, "Heart and Science," so mercilessly excited me that I went on writsea; went sailing and fishing; and was writing my book all the time in my head," as the children say.
+The one wise course to take was to go back to my desk and w my head and then My nerves are too much shaken empty for traveling.
+An arm chair and a cigar and a hundred and fiftieth reading of the glorious Walte Scott (King, Emper-or, President and God Almighty of Novclists) there is the regimen that is doing knew Anthony Trollope, of course.
+His me he was an incarnated gale wind.
 Call his standard as a workman what you will, he was always equal to it.
 Never in any marked degree, either above or below his own level.
 In that respect alone a remarkable writer, surely.
 If he had lived five years longer he would have written fifteen more thoroughly readable works of fiction.
 A loss-a serious loss, I say again"